Caeden117/ChroMapper/README.md

 ## Patreon

 If you'd like to donate to the project and get some sweet perks, you can [support SkyKiwi and Chroma development on Patreon](https://www.patreon.com/Chroma).
-The ChromaToggle Sabers tier ($5+) will get you access to ChroMapper closed alpha testing, as well as access to release, pre-release, and hotfix builds earlier than everyone else.
+The ChromaToggle Sabers tier ($5+) will get you access to ChroMapper closed alpha testing.

+When ChroMapper hits Open Beta, patreon members (and previous Closed Alpha members) will receive hotfix, preview, and other pre-release builds faster than the public.

 # For Developers
-ChroMapper was being developed with Unity 5.6.6f2, however has now been upgraded to Unity **2018.3.14f1**.
+ChroMapper is developed with Unity **2018.3.14f1**.

 This GitHub repository should come with the assets and scripts you need to easily open it up in Unity.
 Feel free to fork the repository if you plan on contributing to ChroMapper in any way.
 Even though ChroMapper is in closed alpha, if you are able to clone or fork and get the project working on your end, I'll allow you to use it as long as you're making contributions to ChroMapper.